LINCellularNeuroscience/VAME/README.md

 ### References
 VAME preprint: [Identifying Behavioral Structure from Deep Variational Embeddings of Animal Motion](https://www.biorxiv.org/content/10.1101/2020.05.14.095430v1)

-If you use this code or data please cite

 ### License: GPLv3
 See the [LICENSE file](../master/LICENSE) for the full statement.